cookgreen/Yuris-Revenge/README.md

 ## Wiki
 You can check more information on wiki:
 https://github.com/cookgreen/Yuris-Revenge/wiki
+(PS: The wiki has both English and Simplified Chinese version)

 ## Issue
 If you meet any problem, please post an issue: